simonsobs/ocs/docs/developer/writing_an_agent/task.rst

 Where you insert this interrupt code will vary from Agent to Agent.
 Tasks that run quickly do not need an abort to be implemented at all.
 However, for long running Tasks abort should be implemented.
+(We will see this interruption implementation again in the next step where we discuss :ref:`adding_a_process`.)

 When registering the Task, the aborter must be specified: